edgonzalesjr/Windows-Penetration-Testing/README.md

 ## Objective
-To develop hands-on expertise in Windows penetration testing, focusing on key attack vectors such as LLMNR poisoning, SMB relay attacks, IPv6 exploitation, Pass The Hash, and Kerberoasting.
+To develop hands-on expertise in Windows penetration testing, focusing on key attack vectors such as LLMNR poisoning, SMB relay attacks, IPv6 exploitation, Pass The Password/Hash, and Kerberoasting.
 The goal is to understand and apply practical techniques for identifying and exploiting security vulnerabilities in Windows environments, ultimately enhancing the ability to secure and defend corporate networks.

 ### Skills Learned
 - LLMNR Poisoning